- Licenses & ID

 If your traffic violation resulted in death or serious bodily injury, but did not involve Driving While Under the Influence (DUI), your license will be suspended for 3 months to 1 year.

-- Find the DDS location closest to you, or visit the official website
+- Find the State of Georgia DDS location closest to you, or for free forms visit the official government website.

 - Additional Resources